310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Huh—Um, I’m not sure how to explain it off the top of my head… Well, like… It’s a cool being, who would protect everybody.
+Huh— Um, I’m not sure how to explain it off the top of my head… Well, like… It’s a cool being, who protects everybody.
 {% endbubble %}

 {% bubble Kanata past %}